zakirullin/cognitive-load/README.md

 # Cognitive Load Developer's Handbook

 ## Introduction
 We spend far more time reading and understanding code than writing it.
-Therefore, **the amount of cognitive load we need to build in our brains in order to understand code is crucial**.
+Therefore, **the amount of cognitive load we need to build in our brains in order to understand code is a crucial metric**.

 ## Cognitive load
 > **Cognitive load is how much a developer needs to know in order to complete a task.**